OpenVPN

 Server

 Multi-client server is the most popular OpenVPN mode on routers.
 It always uses x.509 authentication and therefore requires a PKI setup.
-Refer this topic PKI to generate a CA certificate, a server certificate and key, a certificate revocation list, a Diffie-Hellman key exchange parameters file.
+Refer this topic PKI to generate a CA certificate, a server certificate and key, a certificate revocation list, and a Diffie-Hellman key exchange parameters file.
 You do not need client certificates and keys for the server setup.

 In this example we will use the most complicated case: a setup where each client is a router that has its own subnet (think HQ and branch offices), since simpler setups are subsets of it.